KingoftheNight/RPCT/README.md

 Filter the features of the target feature file through the IFS-RF method (Incremental Feature Selection based on the Relief-Fscore method).
 And output an ACC_Chart and a Feature_sort_file for the target feature file
 #### Command line
 ```
-python RPCT_linux.py filter input_document_name -c c_number -g gamma -cv cross_validation_fold -n total_feature_number -o out_file_name -r random_number
+python RPCT_linux.py filter document_name -c c_number -g gamma -cv cross_validation_fold -o out_file_name -r random_number

 # optional arguments:
+#   document_name   input the target feature file name.
-#   -c    the penalty coefficient of SVM, you can get it through Search function or define it by your experience.
+#   -c              the penalty coefficient of SVM, you can get it through Search function (4) or define it by your experience.
-#   -g    the gamma of RBF-SVM, you can get it through Search function or define it by your experience.
+#   -g              the gamma of RBF-SVM, you can get it through Search function (4) or define it by your experience.
 #   -cv             the cross validation fold of SVM, you can choose 5, 10 or -1 or define it by your experience.
+#   -o              input the out file name, and the ACC Chart and Feature sort file will be saved by defualt in current folder.
 #   -r              the random sampling number of Relief method.
 ```
 #### Example
 ```